-The mode= form of the \$if directive is used to test whether Readline is in emacs or vi mode.
-This may be used in conjunction with the 'set keymap' command, for instance, to set bindings in the emacs-standard and emacs-ctlx keymaps only if Readline is starting out in emacs mode.
+- \$if The \$if construct allows bindings to be made based on the editing mode, the terminal being used, or the application using Readline.
+The text of the test extends to the end of the line; no characters are required to isolate it. - mode The mode= form of the \$if directive is used to test whether Readline is in emacs or vi mode.
+This may be used in conjunction with the 'set keymap' command, for instance, to set bindings in the emacsstandard and emacs-ctlx keymaps only if Readline is starting out in emacs mode. - term The term= form may be used to include terminal-specific key bindings, perhaps to bind the key sequences output by the terminal's function keys.

-term

-The term= form may be used to include terminal-specific key bindings, perhaps to bind the key sequences output by the terminal's function keys.
 The word on the right side of the '=' is tested against both the full name of the terminal and the portion of the terminal name before the first '-'.
 This allows sun to match both sun and sun-cmd, for instance.